dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 Relational databases have been a prevalent technology for decades.
 They're mature, proven, and widely implemented.
 Competing database products, tooling, and expertise abound.
 Relational databases provide a store of related data tables.
 These tables have a fixed schema, use SQL (Structured Query Language) to manage data, and support [ACID](https://www.geeksforgeeks.org/acid-properties-in-dbms/) guarantees.

 No-SQL databases refer to high-performance, non-relational data stores.
 They excel in their ease-of-use, scalability, resilience, and availability characteristics.
 Instead of joining tables of normalized data, NoSQL stores self-describing (schemaless) data typically in JSON documents.
 No-SQL databases typically don't provide [ACID](https://www.geeksforgeeks.org/acid-properties-in-dbms/) guarantees beyond the scope of a single database partition.
+But, as [Martin Fowler](https://martinfowler.com/bliki/OrmHate.html) says, this "only works when the fit between the application model and the NoSQL data model is good."

 As a way to understand the differences between these types of databases, consider the [CAP theorem](https://towardsdatascience.com/cap-theorem-and-distributed-database-management-systems-5c2be977950e), a set of principles applied to distributed systems that store state.
 Figure 5-9 shows the three properties of the CAP theorem.